decision-crafters/kanbn/README.md

 USE_REAL_API=true
 ```

 You can add these to a `.env` file in your project root.
+A `.env.example` file is provided as a template.

 ## 🤝 Contributing